-- Be prepared if a fire starts or if an accident occurs. - · Keep a first aid kit and fire extinguisher on hand. - Thoroughly read and understand the label attached on the fire extinguisher to use it properly. - Establish emergency procedure guidelines to cope with fires and accidents. - Keep emergency numbers for doctors, ambulance service, hospital, and fire department posted near your telephone.
+- Be prepared if a fire starts or if an accident occurs. - Keep a first aid kit and fire extinguisher on hand. - Thoroughly read and understand the label attached on the fire extinguisher and use it properly. - To ensure that a fire-extinguisher can be always used when necessary, check and service the fire-extinguisher at the recommended intervals as specified in the fire-extinguisher manual. - Establish emergency procedure guidelines to cope with any fire or accidents which may occur. - Keep emergency numbers for doctors, ambulance service, hospitals, and fire department posted near your telephone.